Problem-solution essay draft 4

 The second measure that has been implemented by the Chinese government is to limit accessibility to social media for all users in the country.
 Foreign social media sites in China are becoming more and more difficult to access.
 Most of the foreign social media sites are banned by the government.
 For example, Twitter and Facebook were both banned after a deadly riot happened in Xin Jiang, which was sparked by the rumors floating around those mediums .(Wauters, 2009).
 To prevent this sort of event from happening again, China’s government has to effectively limit the damage done by the foreign countries circulating false information that can compromise China’s security.
 Moreover, the government works together with big local companies like Qianlong, Sogou, Sohu, Netease, Baidu and Sina Weibo microblogging services to control the information that is uploaded by their users, effectively limiting the possibility of the circulation of false information online.(Phneah, 2013).
 However, it may not be effective, as tools such as tunneling websites can be used by users to break though or bypass the firewalls set up by the government.

 It is clear that the circulation of false information has become a serious problem in China.
 Circulation of false information in social media will not only affect an individual’s life or just the local population.
 Although the government has employed several measures to counter the problem, these were not enough to solve the problem.
-As we can see, there is still long way for China government to progress in order to solve the problem It is very much a worldwide issue that all countries must pay attention to.
+As we can see, there is still a long way for China government to progress in order to solve the problem.
+It is very much a worldwide issue that all countries must pay attention to.
 It is possible the reason for next world war may very well start with a widespread false rumor online.

-1. Thanks for the rewrite.
+Thanks for the rewrite.
 Aside from the poor formatting and the inaccurate reference list, this is an improved effort.

 ReplyDelete